maurovm/thesis_template/README.md

 - **[glossary.tex](glossary.tex)** : If you want the
   "List of abbreviations" page

-If any of the files above are missing, that particular page in the front matter won't be created.
+If any of the files above are missing, that particular secton won't be created in the *frontmatter*.
 This is useful if you are just preparing a draft version of your thesis for your supervisor to correct.

 Similarly, add all the BibTeX citations to a file named [references.bib](references.bib) if you want the "Bibliography" section to be